dskoman/dskoman.github.io/index.md

   Lab 10, part 2 was interesting becaues it reminded me of a programming project that I worked on in high school; I was tasked with processing a table of IP addresses.
 Similarly in this lab, we learned how to correctly access 2D vectors/tables based on user input.
-I can see skills like this being useful when dealing with things like statistics, which processling and searching through large amounts of information.
+I can see skills like this being useful when dealing with things like statistics, where processing and searching through large amounts of information is common.

 * Lab 12